The Best Places to See Snow Near Melbourne

 Where: 1071 Lake Mountain Rd, Marysville

-When: Skiing season starts from 8th June 2020.
+When: Skiing season starts in June.
 See the latest Lake Mountain snow report.

 4. Mt Baw Baw Alpine Resort

-It hasn’t got the reputation of some of the other more popular resorts – and it is definitely smaller – but, for travel ease, Mt Baw Baw is the closest downhill ski resort to Melbourne.
+It hasn’t got the reputation of some of the other more popular resorts – and it is definitely smaller – but, for travel ease, Mt Baw Baw is an excellent spot to see snow near Melbourne.
 On a good traffic day, it’s about 2.5 hours from the CBD.

 The names for the toboggan slopes – including Frosty Frog Hollow and Frantic Frog Park – say a lot about Mt Baw Baw’s kid-friendly focus and the 30 kilometres of cross country ski trails are good for family adventures.